 Thai Baht Notes

 Thai Baht notes present different value, as following:

 - Blue note = 50 baht,

 - Red note = 100 baht,

 Getting a change from largest Thai baht notes (500 and 1000 baht) sometimes can be complicated on the street if you’re just buying some snack for 10 baht or so.
 Use largest Thai currency notes for paying at supermarkets and other larger shops and restaurants and leave some smaller notes for your accidental purchases on the street.

 Thai baht coins are also represented - Thailand currency coins include:

 - 25 and 50 satang.

 All Thai baht notes and coins have the image of His Majesty the King and should be treated with respect.
-Deep respect for the king is one of the most important things you need to know about Thai Culture.
+Deep respect for the king is one of things about Thai culture that you need to know before traveling to Thailand.